OUR WORKSHOPS AND LECTURES

 The Evolution of Food - a journey into the history of the foods we eat and the mechanisms of evolution at work during the domestication of plant species from around the world.
 Through a series of interactive activities and tastings, participants are treated to an archaeobotanical tour of the geography of food origins, a look into before and after what fruits and vegetables looked and tasted like prior to and after domestication, and an introduction to the varietal diversity in taste and appearance of everything from egg plants to Peruvian ground cherries.

-Tea Workshops: Culture, Ecology, Taste, and Health* - follow the tea plant from its’ birthplace and evolutionary history in southwestern China, to good agricultural practices, trade, rituals, tasting, and benefits for human health.
+Tea Workshops: Culture, Ecology, and Taste* - follow the tea plant from its’ birthplace and evolutionary history in southwestern China, to good agricultural practices, trade, rituals, and tasting.
 This workshop series will be led by Dr. Selena Ahmed, Assistant Professor of Sustainable Food Systems at Montana State University, who has studied the tea production and system in China for over eight years and published over a dozen scientific articles on this topic.
 Workshop topics covered include: tea varieties, crop quality, history, trade, management practices, terroir, geographic and environmental variability, climate change, sustainability, processing, storage, marketing, phytochemicals, bioavailability, and health properties.
 Participants will be led through tastings of various tea types and qualities and will work together to create a tea flavor wheel. *You may take this as a standalone offering or as a workshop series with four in depth modules.